redhat-cop/ocp4-helpernode/docs/bmquickstart.md

 ```
 > :warning: Make sure you don't expose this port in public cloud environments!

-You'll see the bootstrap turn "green" and then the masters turn "green", then the bootstrap turn "red".
+You'll see the bootstrap turn "green" and then the control plane nodes turn "green", then the bootstrap turn "red".
 This is your indication that you can continue.

 ## Wait for install